 Hugh de Payens may have been granted the land for the first Temple Church in London at this time.
 Consisting of an orchard, a cemetery, a round church.
 The position was possibly at the end of Chancery Lane.
 The temple was moved in 1161.

-During late 1128 and early 1129, Hughes de Payen visited both Scotland (David I ?) and England where he was apparently donated both land and money.
-At this time, the original Temple in Holborn (London) outside Holborn bars was built.
+During late 1128 and early 1129, Hughes de Payen visited both Scotland and England where he was apparently donated both land and money.
+At this time, in London, the original Temple in Holborn outside Holborn bars was built.
 It consisted of gardens, orchard, boundary ditch and cemetery, and was the first round church.
 In 1161 the site was moved to the New Temple between Fleet street and the Thames.

 The Council of Troyes took place.
 Its aim was to consider the claim of the Knights Templars represented by Hughes de Payen and Andre de Montbard and was brought about by Bernard of Clairvaux.
 The Council provided papal approval for the Templars and resulted in many new recruits joining the order.
 The Order was provided it with its first rule, the Latin Rule.

-The Knights Templars appear in the North East of Spain (possibly as early as 1130) and were receiving privileges from Alfonso I. The Templars may have helped the rules of Catalonia and Aragon regain land from the Moors.
+The Knights Templars appear in the North East of Spain possibly as early as 1130 and were receiving privileges from Alfonso I. The Templars may have helped the rulers of Catalonia and Aragon regain land from the Moors.
 Alfonso I granted the Templars exemption of tax on a fifth of the wealth taken from the Moors and on his death he left a third of his kingdom to them.
 This was later successfully contested but the Templars were given land in Aragon, Catalonia, Valencia, Mallorca and Andalucia.

-Henry had besieged a fort that Stephen had built at Crowmarsh on the banks of the Thames opposite Wallingford Castle.
+Henry had besieged a fort that King Stephen had built at Crowmarsh on the banks of the Thames opposite Wallingford Castle.
 An agreement of succession of Henry II after Stephen was concluded and witnessed by the English Knights Templars.
-King Stephen accepted Henry of Normandy, Anjou and Aquitaine as heir to the throne and in turn Henry recognised Stephen as king.
-Stephen made his barons do homage to Henry (Jan.1154).
+King Stephen accepted Henry of Normandy, Anjou and Aquitaine as heir to the throne and in turn Henry recognised Stephen as King.
+Stephen made his barons do homage to Henry in January of 1154.

-Knights Templars were known to be present in the Italian port of Lucca home of silk trading.
-They may have been present since the 1130's.
+The Knights Templars were known to be present in the Italian port of Lucca home of silk trading.
+They may have been present from the 1130's.
 Also present in the Adriatic ports of Barletta, Bari, Brindisi, Siponto and Messina.